JUNE LITERARY BIRTHDAYS

 - NJ-born author and aviator Anne Morrow Lindbergh (1906; d.2001)

-- California native, African-American sci-fi novelist Octavia E. Butler (1947; d.2006), winner of the Hugo, Nebula, and Locus Awards
+- California native, African-American science-fiction novelist Octavia E. Butler (1947; d.2006), winner of the Hugo, Nebula, and Locus Awards

 - June 23

-- Writer and humorist Irvin S. Cobb (1876; d.1944)
+- writer and humorist Irvin S. Cobb (1876; d.1944)

-- Frank Fraser Darling, British/Scottish naturalist and author (1903; d.1979)
+- Frank Fraser Darling, British/Scottish naturalist and author (1903; d.1979), wrote Island Years, Island Farm (1940/1943), known for the Fraser Darling Effect

 - well-known post-war German novelist Wolfgang Koeppen (1906; d.1996)